Study programme of Master's Biobased Sciences

 There are three specialisations to choose from.
 You will develop thorough expertise in one of the three disciplines, and you will gain knowledge about the other two disciplines.

-This specialisation focuses on the knowledge of plant physiology and development, genetics and breeding, and plant biotechnology for biomass production.
+Focuses on the knowledge of plant physiology and development, genetics and breeding, and plant biotechnology for biomass production.
 Biomass can be produced in the field, in greenhouses, in the sea as well as in forests.
 Several social, environmental, economic and technical aspects will determine which crops are most suitable for which applications and how you can grow them in the best way.

-This specialisation focuses on the processing steps needed to produce chemicals, biopolymers, feed or renewable energy from biomass.
+Focuses on the processing steps needed to produce chemicals, biopolymers, feed or renewable energy from biomass.
 Engineering is fully integrated with process technology, physical-, organic- and biochemistry, product quality and process requirements.
 All those fields play an important role when designing a biorefinery.